zeiss-microscopy/OAD/ZEN-API/README.md

 ZEN API may potentially expose any functionality of ZEN products with the exception of controlling the UI.

 ZEN API is a foundation for third parties to integrate our products and automate their processes.
-It opens a possibility for customers to create their own applications, UIs or workflows, based on our SW/HW capabilities and data​.
+It opens a possibility to create applications, UIs or workflows, based on ZEN's SW/HW capabilities and data​.

 > **IMPORTANT**: The core idea of ZEN API is to control the Imaging System **from the outside".